-Facility: Preparedness
+Facility: Preparedness Assessment Criteria:

-Criteria a 1.
-Credib le threats and risks to the facility have been identified. a.
-Protocols have been established to address identified threats and risks. b.
-The facility has communicated identified threats and risks to the corporate office.
-2. lity Crisis Management Team has been established, with defined roles and sibilities.
-3. ication mechanism is in place to activate the Facility Crisis Management in the event of a crisis.
-4. ia spokesperson has been assigned and trained or demonstrates equivalent cations and competencies.
-5. 2 edia and stakeholder contact information has been prepared and a system is e for tracking engagement with media and stakeholders.
-6. acility Crisis Management and Communications Plan has been developed and ntrolled document.
-7. cility Crisis Management Team members have received the Facility Crisis gement and Communications Plan and key contact information.
-8. A phys equipp sical, virtual, or hybrid crisis control centre has been established and ed.
-9. Mecha update nisms have been established to alert employees to a crisis and to provide es.
-10. ant communities of interest have had the opportunity to engage on the Facility Management Plan.
-11. I meetings take place with senior members of the local emergency response ities (where they exist).
+- 1. Credible threats and risks to the facility have been identified. - a.
+Protocols have been established to address identified threats and risks. - b.
+The facility has communicated identified threats and risks to the corporate office. - 2.
+A Facility Crisis Management Team has been established, with defined roles and responsibilities. - 3.
+A notification mechanism is in place to activate the Facility Crisis Management Team in the event of a crisis. - 4.
+A media spokesperson has been assigned and trained or demonstrates equivalent qualifications and competencies. - 5.
+Key media and stakeholder contact information has been prepared and a system is in place for tracking engagement with media and stakeholders. - 6.
+The Facility Crisis Management and Communications Plan has been developed and is a controlled document. - 7.
+All Local Crisis Management Team members have received the Facility Crisis Management and Communications Plan and key contact information. - 8.
+A physical, virtual, or hybrid crisis control centre has been established and equipped. - 9.
+Mechanisms have been established to alert employees to a crisis and to provide updates. - 10.
+Relevant communities of interest have had the opportunity to engage on the Facility Crisis Management Plan. - 11.
+Annual meetings take place with senior members of the local emergency response authorities (where they exist).